Frequently Asked Questions

 We offer a no-contact attendance based electronic system with an individual pin code assigned to each family.
 Parents are able to sign their child in or out with on their cell phone using a QR code.
 Forgot your cell phone?
 No problem.
 We have Ipad stations available for you!

 Yes!
-We have a secured facility.
+We have a highly secured school.
 The Main Office is available for walk-in during morning drop-off and afternoon pick-up.
 The hallways where children are located are secured with a pin code.
 The fencing provides security from our playgrounds and evacuation location.
 We have a 24-hour fire monitoring service provider too!

 23. What is the sick policy?